 With each item that we pulled out I found myself at once feeling a knee-jerk anger at whoever had tossed it there, but also wondering about their lives.
 Who was it who’d dropped this stuff?
 What did they do?
 What were they called?
 Within this one little wood was a layered snapshot in refuse of London lives; all this rubbish linking back to people who had hung out here, or found themselves passing through, snacking, drinking, smoking.

-Alongside the litter, there were other piles of buried trash – evidence of more conscious fly-tipping; cast-off clothes and builder’s rubble, sheets and bank cards and old name badges.
+Alongside this layered litter, there were other piles of buried trash – evidence of more deliberate fly-tipping; cast-off clothes and builder’s rubble, sheets and bank cards and old name badges.
 We also found a rusty pickaxe and the inevitable burnt-out scooter.

 It was as I lifted out another gruesome bag of half rotten waste, that I heard the woodpecker’s sudden, insistent drumming cut through the air.
 Nearby, high up in an old sweet chestnut, the bird sounded a staccato reminder that this place wasn’t entirely the preserve of humans.
 Though some of the trees themselves, like the Cedar at the top of the wood and a pair of tall Scots Pines, marked our longstanding influence on the life of Hillcrest Wood.